atomheartother/wanwan-html5/README.md

 # Features
 - Wan~
-- Wolf girls
+- Wolf girls!
-- Dozens of wanning wolves, a search bar
+- Dozens of wanning wolves, with search!
+- Use any image you want and send it to friends!
 - Mobile support
 - No awoo :c